Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

-# Building a RAG Chatbot with Jac Cloud and Streamlit
+# Building a RAG Chatbot with Jac Cloud and Streamlit (Part 2/3)
 Now that we have a jac application served up, let's build a simple chatbot using Retrieval Augmented Generation (RAG) with Jac Cloud and Streamlit as our frontend interface.

 ### Preparation / Installation